AmyTheCute/The-Doot-Changer/readme.md

 TODO>:

-Design motion systme for mgn12c for x
+Design motion systme for mgn12c for x (In progress)

 make the dock have pins coming out form both sides for space efficiency

-Sphere magnets and pins or block magnets used as coupling (in progress)
+~~Sphere magnets and pins or block magnets used as coupling (in progress)~~ DONE!
+Tilting hotends with a single extruder in direct drive mode, with a single 12g servo

 Pateron:
 https://www.patreon.com/WobblyEmily